Dreamy26/MovieTitleScraper/README.md

 ## User steps
 1. Clone GitHub repo
-2. Open solution, to add code to your favorite IDE
+2. Open solution, will add code to your favorite IDE
 3. Run the application
 ## Results
 1. User will see a list of Movie Titles from yts.mx